All about gold: carats and karatsBy Simone Walsh

-Gold has historically been one of the most popular - and most expensive precious metals - on the planet.
-But you might well ask: what makes it so popular and so pricey?
+Gold has historically been one of the most popular (and most expensive) precious metals on the planet.
+But you might wonder: What is it about gold?
+Why is it so popular and so expensive?
+What is a carat and a karat of gold and what's the difference?
 And why you should care anyway?

-We're here to give you the inside scoop on this truly beautiful precious metal.
-And you can also check out the gold jewellery we have in a variety of forms in our online shop.
+We're here to give you the inside scoop on this truly beautiful precious metal and provide you with some interesting facts about gold.
+Don't forget to check out the gold jewellery for women in our online online jewellery shop.

 Gold: the lowdown